reyhansofian/homestead-provision-db-backup/README.md

 Inspiration: [Laracast](https://laracasts.com/forum/?p=2038-vagrant-provision-databases-from-shell-script/0)

+_Note: I'm using laravel homestead not only for my laravel projects, but I'm using it on all of my PHP projects_

 Basically, homestead provision command will delete all your database (with all its data also) and create a fresh new database.
 So if you wanted to backup all your database and import all your data again, you can use this.

  1. Clone this repository